Get to Know Your Sheriff’s Office!

 Classes are a combination of presentations and interactive activities.
 Class topics will include jail operations, judicial and special operations, civil process and warrant service, and inmate services and programs.
 Participants will tour the Adult Detention Center and the Alexandria Courthouse.

-WHERE: The William G. Truesdale Adult Detention Center, 2001 Mill Road, in Alexandria .
+WHERE: Classes will be held on Saturday mornings at the William G. Truesdale Adult Detention Center, 2003 Mill Road, in Alexandria.